-Windows 7 shows both date as well as time in system tray because of the new superbar.
+Windows 7 and later show both date as well as time in system tray because of the new superbar.

 Did you know you can customize it and can show the day and month names as well?

-Here is a small tutorial which will tell you how to customize the date shown in system tray in Windows 7:
+Here is a small tutorial which will tell you how to customize the date shown in system tray in Windows 7 and later:

 1. Type intl.cpl in RUN or start menu search box and press Enter.
 It'll open Regional and Language Options window.